-Lucky for us parents, there are many different ways for girls to be girls these days.
+These days, there are many different ways for girls to be girls.
 But, helping our boys steer clear of rigid, outdated stereotypes about boyhood in the era of #MeToo can be rough.
 What exactly does it take to raise a compassionate, empathetic and open-minded boy?
 According to experts, the key is open, honest and frequent communications—starting when boys are young.
-We came up with 10 easy things you can say to help to make it happen.
+We came up with 10 easy things that’ll help you raise a son with compassion.
 Scroll down to see them all.

 1. It’s more than OK to show and share your emotions.